-Due to the fact that these restaurants in Iceland open on Christmas Day are closed throughout some of the rest of season, we highly recommend booking a table early.
+Because these restaurants will only be open for Christmas dinner in Reykjavik and are closed throughout the rest of the season, we highly recommend booking a table early.

 On New Year's Eve the night sky in Reykjavik lights up with fireworks

-Many families spend the evening reading books they were given for Christmas.
+Many families spend the evening reading books they were gifted for Christmas.
 This tradition is part of the Icelandic Christmas Book Flood.
 Iceland is one of the world’s most literate nations and has been throughout much of its history.
 One in ten Icelanders have a published work, and over the Christmas season, book sales rise.

 Downtown Reykjavik covered in snow

 Even though some of the city’s most popular restaurants, such as The Cuckoo’s Nest, Askur and Geysir Bistro, are closed.
-Those can still be visited in the days leading up to the 24th, and from the 27th to the 30th.
+They can still be visited in the days leading up to Dec.
+24 and from Dec.
+27 to 30.
 You won’t have to miss out on the best culinary experiences in Iceland.